 - Remove.
 Removes the selected expression from the compound expressions list.

 - Named Expressions.
 Select a configured named expression.
-You can select named expressions from the drop-down list of expressions already present on Citrix Gateway.
+You can select named expressions from the menu of expressions already present on Citrix Gateway.

 - Add Expression.
 Adds the selected named expression to the policy.

 - Replace Expression.
 Replaces the selected named expression to the policy.